IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 - *JSON Web Token (JWT) grants* [RFC7523]: To use a JWT Token as credential for client or user authentication, the Authorization Client SHALL perform the access token request in conformance with the *JSON Web Token (JWT) Profile for OAuth 2.0 Client Authentication and Authorization Grants*.
 This type of grant provides better security properties than the client credential flow as it allows for asymmetric keys to be used for client and user authentication.

-The SAML and JWT grants from RFC7522 and RFC7523 MAY be used in federation scenarios where an Authorization Server will accept tokens from another Authorization Server as credentials for issuing access tokens.
+The SAML and JWT grants from RFC7522 and RFC7523 may be used in federation scenarios where an Authorization Server will accept tokens from another Authorization Server as credentials for issuing access tokens.

 Both the RFC7522 and RFC7523 require the existence of a public key infrastructure.
 The operational aspects of such infrastructure are beyond the scope of this specification.

 This transaction is scoped to the *Authorization Code* and *Client Credential* grant types.

+TODO: These shall statements have to move out of this intro.
+If we think this transaction will be used outside if IUA, then the rqmts can move to actor rqmts for Auth Server in Vol 1; otherwise, move them to Message Semantics.
 The Authorization Server shall support these grant types:

 - *Authorization Code*